jjp55/Uniquely-Aligned/README.md

 These index files can then be views in genome viewers, such as IGV.

 This script is made for paired-end reads generated from Illumina Next-Seq.
 Before running this script check your file naming.
 The script expects an ending of R1_001.fastq.gz.
 If this is not how your file is format, please edit line 2 and likely line 5 (based on the ouput received from trim_galore).
 Additionally, please change line 5's "/Path/To/Bowtie/Index" to your actual path.

+Under the single reads branch, the same steps will be performed, however, it expects single read fastq.gz files